amit-upadhyay-IT/fantastic-node-journey/chapter2/example1/README.md

     file reader app

 This happens because the readFile being a blocking operation is pushed into the event queue/ callback queue, thus console.log(); gets executed first.
 Si this way the whole process is non-blocking.

+##### Consider this:

+	var contents = fs.readFileSync('./package.json', 'UTF-8');
+	console.log(JSON.parse(contents).description);

+	console.log('Another independent operation!');
+Output:

+	file reader app
+	Another independent operation!

+As from the output you can see there are no functions which are enqueued to the callback queue.
+So first the readFileSync (blocking code) gets executed.
+This is a traditional way of coding where we wait on all the IO operations.

+##### NOTE:
+For a Async version we need to pass the callback function which is not same for Sync version.

+Any IO operation related API method will have two flavours a) Async way b) Sync way.